 - Fear of punishment or fear of losing their parents’ affection.

-- Having low self-esteem and wanting to make themselves sound better.
+- Have low self-esteem and wanting to make themselves sound better.

-- To impress their friends and to fit in with the group.
+- Want to impress their friends and to fit in with the group.

-- Copying other people in the family who tell lies.
+- Are copying other people.
 Parents might say that lying is wrong but not always tell the truth themselves, eg when someone is at the door and a parent says to the child, “Tell them I am not at home”.

-- Wishing.
-Sometimes children will say what they wish was true.
+- Are saying what they wish was true.
 For example, “My dad always takes me to the football”.

-- Teenagers may tell lies because they fear that if they tell the truth they will not be allowed to do something they really want to do.
+- They fear that if they tell the truth they will not be allowed to do something they really want to do.

-- Older children, and especially teenagers, have a need to keep some parts of their lives private and not share them with parents.
-If parents ask too many questions an older child or teenager may lie to protect this privacy.
+- They have a need to keep some parts of their lives private and not share them with parents.

 Polite lying or 'white' lying